encryptogroup/onionPIR/README.md

 Starting server at 0.0.0.0:8900
 ```

-It is important that the OnionPIR is reachable via a public IP address, even in
+It is important that the OnionPIR server is reachable via a public IP address, even in
 a test scenario on a single machine because Tor nodes have to be able to
 establish a connection from outside the local network (unless disabling onion
 routing for testing purposes (see section 'OnionPIR client')).